scala/docs.scala-lang/_overviews/scala3-macros/tutorial/inline.md

 > However, this form of constant propagation is _best-effort_ and not guaranteed.
 > Scala 3.0 also supports `final val`-inlining as _best-effort_ inlining for migration purposes.

-Currently, only constant expression may appear on the right-hand side of an inline value definition.
+Currently, only constant expressions may appear on the right-hand side of an inline value definition.
 Therefore, the following code is invalid, though the compiler knows that the right-hand side is a compile-time constant value:

 ```Scala